 4 Module coordinator Prof. Dr. Johan Lilliestam 5 Contents With the adoption of the Paris Agreement, almost all countries have committed themselves to contributing their share to limiting the global temperature to well below 2 degrees, implying a commitment to a carbon-neutral global economy by mid-century.
 In terms of emission reductions, one cannot say that it has gone well: globally, greenhouse gas emissions are still increasing.
 This is largely caused by economic growth and industrial development in emerging countries, causing a hunger for energy that is often satisfied with fossil fuels.
-In the industrialised world, however, emissions decrease (after having increased A LOT during the 20th century, of coursel).
+In the industrialised world, however, emissions decrease (after having increased A LOT during the 20th century, of course!).
 In Europe, emissions have decreased by some 30% compared to 1990, and the European Union met its 2020 climate target.
 Evidently, it is possible to bend the emissions curve.
 Particularly the energy sector - responsible for some 2/3 of global greenhouse gas emissions - starts seeing radical changes, both through the rise of very cheap renewable energy technologies and efficiency measures.
 In Europe, at least some policy efforts appear to have worked: emissions and energy demand are decreasing, and European (together with a handful of other countries') policies have contributed to making renewables technologically and economically viable, putting Europe and all other countries in a position where complete energy system decarbonisation may be feasible.
 In this course, we will explore the instrumentation of climate policy in the energy sector, especially on the European and national levels.
 This is a very controversial field, both in Brussels (e.g. Green Deal vs. emissions trading!), and in national capitals (recall debates of electric car mandates vs "technology-neutrality", or the debacle of the German heating law!).
 The outcome of these debates will not only determine Europe's climate footprint, but also its industrial future: HOW to decarbonise energy is one of biggest issues of our time.
-The course will centre on historical and prospective policy analysis of measures that affect the chances to decarbonise energy, with a focus on the European context and drawing lessons from successes.
+The course will centre on historical and prospective policy analysi the conventional economics-centred definition of "climate policy" as global treaties and carbon pricing, and look at the broad set of measures that affect the chances to decarbonise energy, with a focus on the European context and drawing lessons from successes.
 In this course, we will